vesalukkarila/confident-spring-05-spring-jdbc/README.md

-# simple-webapp-IoC-basics
+# webmvc-restservices
-Introducing Spring Core features, building on top of simple-webapp repository
+Introducing Spring Web MVC features

 ## Learning goals
-Maven dependencies
-Basics of Spring Core features:
-@Configuration, @Beans, @Scopes, @Component, @ComponentScan
-@Autowired(constructor&field&setter injections), @Bean lifecycles
-Resources, Properties and Profiles.

 ## Sources
 Based largely on learnings from Marco Behler's course "The confident Spring professional" https://www.marcobehler.com/ which I bought for myself in order to understand the fundamentals of Spring.